 Greece is well-known for its wine, ouzo, tsipouro etc, but how many Greek liqueurs have you tried?
-Brettos Bar is the Athenian centre of liqueurs, hidden in plain sight in the most touristic and well-trodden part of the city – Plaka.
-To be perfectly honest though, this bar and its shelves full of bottles full of thick, illuminated, colourful alcoholic liquids is virtually impossible to miss, even if you drop a single glance through its large windowfront overlooking busy, stone-paved Kydathinaion St.
+Brettos Bar is the Athenian centre of liqueurs, hidden in plain sight in the most touristic and well-trodden part of the city, Plaka.
+To be perfectly honest though, this bar and its stacks of bottles full of colourfully & brightly illuminated alcoholic liquids is virtually impossible to miss, even if you drop a single glance through its large windowfront overlooking busy, stone-paved Kydathinaion St.

-It’s all worth it though, even if you, unlike me, don’t enjoy being confined in such tight spaces: Brettos isn’t just a bar, it’s a distillery–it has been one since 1909, making it the city’s oldest–and a great part of its selection is domestically produced.
+It’s all worth it though, even if you, unlike me, don’t enjoy being confined to such tight spaces: Brettos isn’t just a bar, it’s a distillery: it has been one since 1909, making it the city’s oldest, and a great part of its selection is domestically produced.

 So what will it be?
 Watermelon?
 Caramel -which is the one I tried- or raspberry?
 Cocoa?
 Perhaps something more traditional; rose, cinnamon, kumquat, masticha?
-If it’s doable, Brettos has it, and they’ve really made me think it’s possible to make a liqueur out of anything!
+If it’s doable, Brettos has it.
+They’ve really made me think it’s possible to make a liqueur out of anything!